Mundium/news_aggregator/README.md

 - To visit documentation http://localhost:8000/api/documentation

+To bring all containers down

+    docker compose down

-To stop the containers run `docker-compose kill`, and to remove them run `docker-compose rm`
+To stop the containers run `docker compose kill`, and to remove them run `docker compose rm`

 ---